meinzeugde/sn-project-template/MANUAL.md

 * Utilize GIT to see changes (View > SCM).
 Periodically commit Changes to have a local versioning of files and therefore an overview about those changes.

 * Start the sn-filesync server by typing `snsrv` into terminal and let it run.
 Each time you save a file locally, the changes will get uploaded to ServiceNow.
-Stop the server by Pressing [Ctrl+c] in Terminal if you don't need to make changes on any file anymore.
+Stop the server by Pressing [Ctrl+c] in Terminal if you don't need to make changes on any file anymore. **[UPDATE]** You don't need to run the file watcher (`snsrv`) all the time and instead only synchronize the currently opened file to ServiceNow.
+This method is highly recommended!
+Please have a look at the `README.md` > `5.1 Synchronize the currently opened File with ServiceNow`.

 * If you need Auto-Completion for specific GlideRecord tables, just type `sndts` into Terminal.
 This will download the appropriate Type Definitions.
 If necessary, add tables to `sync-config.json` (refer to Bullet Point 8 in **4.1.
 Initializing a project**).